Guide to Completing the Declaration of Major

 In the "Distribution" section, indicate which courses are being used for Group requirements.
 For Humanities, it will be 110 (unless you are a transfer student of sophomore or junior standing, in which case there are options).

-Courses in your major department may be used for one of the distribution requirements.
+For the 2018 distribution requirements, courses in your major department may be used for one of the distribution requirements.
 If you are completing an interdisciplinary program, with permission of the committee you may use major courses for two distribution requirements.
+There are no such restrictions with the 2019 requirements.

-Please note that performance and studio courses in the Arts may not be used for Group A. Some Linguistics courses fulfill Group B, others Group D, and some can be both (there is a list in the linguistics section of the catalog).
+Please note that, with the 2018 requirements, performance and studio courses in the Arts may not be used for Group A. Some Linguistics courses fulfill Group B, others Group D, and some can be both (there is a list in the linguistics section of the catalog).
 Group D includes language instruction.
-If you take a literature course, even in a language other than English, it will be classified as Group A rather than Group D. You can find a list of the courses applicable to group requirements at http://www.reed.edu/registrar/pdfs/groupreq.pdf.
+If you take a literature course, even in a language other than English, it will be classified as Group A rather than Group D. For Group C, you must complete two units coursework with a concurrent lab in Biology, or two units of coursework with a concurrent lab in the physical sciences.

 If your major does not have division requirements (Mathematics and Natural Sciences, Philosophy, Religion, Psychology, Linguistics and interdisciplinary majors), leave that section blank.